 - interprofessional care to support holistic care needs for the patients and families including psychosocial and spiritual supports

-- coordinate care for in home support service (i.e. assistance with personal care, caregiver respite, volunteer support)
+- coordination for in home support services (i.e. assistance with personal care, caregiver respite, volunteer support)

-- assess and coordinate equipment needs to support patients to remain at home
+- assessment, coordination and education for equipment needs and care to support patients to remain safely at home

-- facilitate and coordinate transitions to alternate care settings, i.e. hospice
+- facilitation for transitions to alternate care settings, i.e. hospice

 Service Providers May Include

-family physicians, licensed practical nurses (LPNs), occupational therapists (OTs), palliative care physicians, palliative care clinical nurse specialists, physiotherapists (PTs), registered nurses (RNs), respiratory therapists, social workers
+doctors, licensed practical nurses (LPNs), nurse practitioners (NPs), occupational therapists (OTs), palliative care consultants, physiotherapists, registered nurses (RNs), respiratory therapists (RTs), social workers, spiritual care

 Healthcare providers should consult the Alberta Referral Directory for service referral information.